Fali Mistry: Personal life

-He married actress Shyama in 1953, she was noted for films like Aar Paar (1954) and Barsaat Ki Raat (1960).
-The couple had two sons Faroukh and Rohin and a daughter Shirrin.
+He married actress Shyama in 1954, she was noted for films like Aar Paar (1954) and Barsaat Ki Raat (1960).
+He was 37 and she was 19 at the time of their love marriage.
+They kept their marriage hidden for a couple of years so that Shyama's career as both the heroine or side-actress alongside her fan following remains unaffected.
+Their marriage came to public notice only after the birth of their elder son Faroukh during the early 1960s.
+The couple had two sons Faroukh and Rohinton and a daughter Shirrin.
 Shyama lived in her South Mumbai flat before she died in 2017.
 His son Faroukh Mistry is a cinematographer and documentary filmmaker, while brother Jal Mistry was also a noted cinematographer in Hindi cinema, whose son Zubin Mistry is also a cinematographer based in London.

-His son Faroukh Mistry is a cinematographer.
-Faroukh's previous film to hit the theatres was Angrezi Mein Kehte Hain in the year 2018.
+Faroukh's previous film to hit the theatres was Angrezi Mein Kehte Hain (2017).